SwiftWarsaw/SwiftWarsaw/guide.md

 At each event there are two or three main talks and an optional lightning talk session.
 Talks are held in Polish or English.

+After the "official" part, there's a lot of time for networking.
+A round of beer is provided by the sponsor, but feel free to bring your own booze.

 ### Main Talks